 To learn about applying to our program, visit our pages for prospective graduate students.
 To get a better sense of our program, you may also wish to learn more about our research, our scientists, and our facilities, as well as to look at our pages for current graduate students.

-In addition to two majors (a BA in geophysical sciences and a BS in environmental sciences), our department offers an opportunity for undergraduates to participate in high-level research.
+In addition to two majors (a BA and BS in geophysical sciences and a BS in environmental sciences), our department offers an opportunity for undergraduates to participate in high-level research.
 Undergraduates also participate actively in department life, through giving talks at Expo (the annual departmental conference) or through the weekly GeoUnion meeting.